Naval Outlying Landing Field Wolf: Operations

 During unmanned operations, aircraft could only perform low pattern exercises (1,200 feet MSL and below), and arrive and depart via North and East of the field.
 This was done in order to reduce interference with air traffic control vectors or propeller aircraft on approach to NAS Pensacola.
 Low approach was also limited to a single aircraft each.
 When a Runway Duty Office and crash crew is present, NOLF Wolf could not be used for Precautionary Practice Emergency Landing exercises, as it would conflict with radar and flight paths from nearby Sherman Field.

 Closure

 In 2009, the Department of the Navy went forward with the plan to extend the runway of NAS Whiting Field.
 Only NOLFs Barin, Brewton, Choctaw, Evergreen, and Summerdale were selected to accommodate T-6B training operations due to their longer runways.
 NOLF Wolf was not among those considered, due to its short runways, making it unsuitable for newer aircraft.
+A US Navy study also looked at the environmental impacts of any expansion on local wildlife, Baldwin county's plans for development in the area, and conflicts training flights could cause not only to the locals in the area but also to the expanding air traffic from Pensacola International Airport, NAS Pensacola, and Jack Edwards Airport.
 By 2012, NOLF Wolf was closed and was subsequently marked with large yellow Xs onto its runways as indicated on Google Earth imagery.
 Today, NOLF Wolf remains abandoned and undeveloped.

 In 2021, the government leased 44.5 acres of the former NOLF Wolf land to be used for agricultural purposes, specifically hay crop farming.
 This served as a time-limited opportunity for hay farmers.